hfp/libxs/documentation/samples/libxs_converse.md

 edge cases through samples.

 This is still not an LLM.
 The current question path adds lexical semantics and answer abstention, but it does not learn paraphrase or derive facts.
+The current `libxs_predict` use is a weakly supervised reranker over token-sketch features.
-The next `libxs_predict` step should train on these token IDs and class flags, for example previous-token windows to next-token ID, question-feature to answer-feature pairs, or sentence-feature to following-sentence transitions.
+Later steps can train on token IDs and class flags more directly, for example previous-token windows to next-token ID or sentence-feature to following-sentence transitions.

 ## Notes

 The sample is intentionally experimental.
-It keeps all state in the sample directory, writes generated corpus data to `compose.dat`, and does not add a stable public summarization API.
+It keeps all state in the sample directory, writes generated corpus data to `compose.dat` and `converse.dat`, and saves the converse vocabulary in `converse.lex` so persisted token IDs can be compared across runs.
+The answer reranker is saved in `converse.prd`.
+Reusing the same corpus files refreshes existing entries instead of duplicating them.
+It does not add a stable public summarization API.